polysyllabic/chaos/README.md

 Each modifier can perform a set of actions at each of these transitions.
 There can be unique actions performed as the modifier is added, while it's currently active, when it ends, and can also perform asynchronous actions that are controller event-based.
-This effectively follows UML-style state machine with entry/do/exit/event actions.

 The Chaos engine offers the following capabilities for reading and altering controller data: